-Research shows that a significant contributor to chronic inflammation comes from what we eat, and you'll soon find that many of the following inflammatory foods have a place in your diet.
-When you eat them daily, you'll constantly be turning on your body's alarm system.
-Because your immune system alarm is never disarmed, over time, this incessant inflammatory response has been found to cause weight gain, drowsiness, skin problems, digestive issues, and a host of diseases, from diabetes to obesity to cancer.
+Research shows that a significant contributor to chronic inflammation comes from what we eat, and you’ll soon find that many of the following inflammatory foods have a place in your diet.
+When you eat them daily, you’ll constantly be turning on your body’s alarm system.
+Because your immune system alarm is never disarmed, over time, this incessant inflammatory response can lead to weight gain, drowsiness, skin problems, digestive issues, and a host of diseases, from diabetes to obesity to cancer.

 Bet you could’ve guessed this one.
 According to a review in the Journal of Endocrinology, when we eat too much glucose-containing sugar, the excess glucose our body can’t process quickly enough can increase levels of pro-inflammatory messengers called cytokines.
 And that’s not all.
 Sugar also suppresses the effectiveness of our white blood cells’ germ-killing ability, weakening our immune system and making us more susceptible to infectious diseases.
 A simple swap is subbing out harmful high-glycemic foods (which spike and crash blood sugar) for low GI alternatives, like whole grains and foods with healthy fats, protein, and fibers.
 A study in the Journal of Nutrition discovered that on an equal calorie diet, overweight participants who ate a low-GI diet reduced levels of the inflammatory biomarker C-reactive protein whereas participants on a high GI diet did not.
 Sugar isn’t only added to obvious products like candy bars and sodas.
 It’s also lurking in these 16 Surprising Foods With Added Sugar.

 Common Culprits: Mayonnaise, salad dressings, barbecue sauce, crackers, bread, potato chips